-4.1.
+- 4.1.
 The University is continuously developing, refining and improving its services and courses, and introducing new options for the benefit of its students.
 This may be to reflect student feedback or matters of academic judgement or expertise, to accommodate changes or developments in learning theory or practice or teaching practices or facilities, or to keep courses and areas of study current.
-This may lead to changes in the terms, content or delivery of the University's courses from those set out in Subject Leaflets, the prospectus or website.
+This may lead to changes in the terms, timetable, content, assessment, syllabus and/or module availability, location or method of delivery (including any face-to-face delivery to remote delivery where necessary) of the University's courses from those set out in Subject Leaflets, the prospectus or website. - 4.2.

-- 4.2.
 In circumstances where there is no material disadvantage to you or when it is solely for your benefit, the University reserves the right to make minor variations to the contents or methods of delivery of courses from those described in the prospectus or other promotional material.
-Such changes will take account of the reasonable expectations of prospective and current students - 4.3.
+Such changes will take account of the reasonable expectations of prospective and current students. - 4.3.
 In circumstances where it is necessary to make a material change to your course (likely to have a significant impact on your studies as reasonably determined by the University), the University will consult with you before final decisions are made and consider your concerns (subject to section 4.4 below).
 The University will assess these against the needs of the wider student body.
 If you are unhappy with the material change(s) to your course, you may cancel the Contract and withdraw from the course. - 4.4.
 Section 4.3 above shall apply except where the change is required for regulatory or legal reasons, or on account of events beyond the University's control (see below under clause 5), in which case the University will notify you of this as soon as possible and try to minimise any adverse impact on you. - 4.5.
-Applicants - There are also occasions when the University may continue to offer a course to applicants, but its content may be significantly different from the description of the course in its prospectus or other promotional material as the quality and scope of courses are improved.
+Applicants There are also occasions when the University may continue to offer a course to applicants, but its content may be significantly different from the description of the course in its prospectus or other promotional material as the quality and scope of courses are improved.
 In such cases, the University will contact applicants to let them know and will do everything possible to offer a place on an alternative course if the changes mean the course no longer meets their needs.
 Applicants who have accepted an offer would also have the opportunity to withdraw from the course.